 You may be called love, duck, darlin', lovely, pet, mate or any of a whole bunch of other regional variations depending on where you are by strangers you are talking to.
-I'm not sure if this is polite, but it always feels quite nice at the time, don't worry about trying to reciprocate, it isn't expected and the rules can be arcane.
+I'm not sure if this is polite, but it feels positive at the time, don't worry about trying to reciprocate, it isn't expected and the rules can be arcane.
 It is an expression of acceptance and not intended to be condescending, patronizing or sexist, so please don't be offended.

 Eye contact is expected when speaking to someone - to avoid this is seen as rude and not trustworthy.

-British humour is heavy on Irony and sarcasm, there is a large self deprecating aspect to it, wit is valued very highly, and a deadpan delivery is common.
+British humour is heavy on irony and sarcasm, there is a large self deprecating aspect to it, wit is valued very highly, and a deadpan delivery is common.
 Satire is popular and everyday absurdities provide a rich seam to be mined for comedic value.
 It is a heinous insult to accuse a Brit of having no sense of humour.